movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 To ensure that the L2-finality status is made available to third-parties, we may publish our _proof_  (2/3 of attestations :white_check_mark:) to a data availability layer and get a _certificate_ that the proof is available.
 This DA layer should offer a reliable _mempool_ for example as described [in this paper](https://arxiv.org/pdf/2105.11827).

+#### Handle postconfirmations (addresses 4.)

+The L1 contract will verify the L2-finality certificate.
+If the certificate is correct the block (or sequence of blocks) are _postconfirmed_.
+This requires handling who should send the certificate to the L1 contract, and how to verify the certificate.

 ## Reference Implementation